pebble8888/swift.vim/README.md

 vim script clone from apple swift repository for bundle

 # About
-The repogitory is just cloned from https://github.com/apple/swift/utils/vim.
+The repository is just cloned from https://github.com/apple/swift/utils/vim.
-It's light repogitory for vim plugin manager.
+It's light repository for vim plugin manager.